mullinb/Godzone/README.md

 # <a href="godzone.herokuapp.com">Godly Zone For Gods</a>

-<h3>The penultimate project at Spiced is a social network SPA primarily using React, Redux, and socket.io technologies.</h3>
+<h3>The penultimate project at SPICED is a social network SPA primarily using React, Redux, and socket.io technologies.</h3>

 <div align ="center">
 <img src="https://s3.amazonaws.com/fluxlymoppings/pics/GodlyZone.PNG" width=700>